yazeedb/yazeedb.com/content/posts/a-quick-introduction-to-pipe-and-compose-in-javascript.md

 Check out the local variables. `functions` is an array of the 4 functions, and `value` is `{ name: 'Buckethead' }`.

-Since we used _rest_ parameters (again, see [my article](https://medium.com/@yazeedb/how-do-javascript-rest-parameters-actually-work-227726e16cc8) 😁), `pipe` allows any number of functions to be used.
+Since we used _rest_ parameters, `pipe` allows any number of functions to be used.
 It’ll just loop and call each one.

 ![](https://cdn-images-1.medium.com/max/1600/1*UjM5plW8s--8chfQQg3cMg.png)